 - Take out a credit card cash advance.
 If you already have a credit card that hasn’t been maxed, you can borrow an advance on the remaining line of credit.
 This comes with a high APR, but it’s a longer term than payday loans and can be a quick way to make it through a rough patch.

 - Ask for help from friends or family.
 A friend or family member may be willing to help you pay for an unexpected bill or car repair, usually without charging interest Just be sure to pay back what you owe when you can, or it could strain your relationship.

-Even though you can’t get a payday loan in Massachusetts, there are still plenty of options available when you’re in a bind.
+Even though you can’t get a payday loan in Massachusetts, there are other options available when you’re in a bind.
 You could consider an installment loan that comes with a longer repayment period or look into local government resources.